sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

     - garbage collection
     - epoch-based reclamation (EBR) --> what **crossbeam-epoch** provides :) stay tuned for the next post exploring this!

+Check out this [post](https://aturon.github.io/blog/2015/08/27/epoch/) by the creator of crossbeam for a very detailed and easy to follow deep dive into how epoch-based reclamation works.

 ## Conclusion

 It was a fun experiment trying to reproduce this and seeing first hand how non-trivial it actually is to catch.

 My takeaway: If it was so tricky to reproduce knowing from the start what we're looking for, imagine how hard it'd be to detect in production code, if we're not vigilant?

+My plan for the future is to continue learning how crossbeam works and hopefully create a second post dissecting `crossbeam-epoch`.
+Thank you so much for reading, hope you enjoyed it as much as I enjoyed writing it!